 Once your dataset is ready, consider specifying the test/train split

 In the ML Beginner's guides (Vision, Natural Language, Translation, Video Intelligence, Tables), we discussed how your dataset is divided in the machine learning process.
 As noted, in AutoML, you can either have Google automatically split your dataset or manually specify the test/train split.
 If your use case warrants, you might want to consider the second option.

 While you're splitting your data manually, consider the guidance we've covered so far in order to create diverse and inclusive test sets.
 If you use all your best inclusive data for training, you could lose out at test time if you get an overly rosy picture of your model's performance on underrepresented subgroups.
 If you have scarce data about a particular subgroup, performing the train/test split yourself will help ensure that your data is spread representatively between your training and test sets.
 In some AutoML products, such as AutoML Tables, you can also try specifying custom weights for rare types of data to give them more significance in the training process.

 Evaluate: Assess your model's performance

 Evaluating your model for fairness requires thinking deeply about your particular use case and what impact your model could have on your end users when it gets things wrong.
 This means understanding the impact of different types of errors for different user groups.
-This is where it’s important to think about potential fairness issues.
-For example, do model errors affect all users equally or are they more harmful for certain user groups?
+This is where it's important to think about potential fairness issues.
+For example, do model errors affect all users equally, or are they more harmful to certain user groups?